-- Ensuring all staff are suitably trained to deliver the subjects. - Ensuring parent are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSE and health education curriculum.

-- Discussing withdrawal requests with parents, and the child if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents to be involved in consultations regarding the school's RSE and health education curriculum. - Reviewing this policy on an annual basis. - Reporting to the governing board on the effectiveness of this policy and the curriculum.
+- Ensuring all staff are suitably trained to deliver the subjects. - Ensuring there is adequate time on the school timetable to deliver RSHE as a statutory curriculum subject. - Ensuring parent are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSE and health education curriculum. - Discussing withdrawal requests with parents, and the child if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents to be involved in consultations regarding the school's RSE and health education curriculum. - Reviewing this policy on an annual basis. - Reporting to the governing board on the effectiveness of this policy and the curriculum.

-7.3 The member of SLT with responsibility for RSE
+7.3 The Member of SLT with Responsibility for RSE

-- Responding appropriately to pupils whose parents wish them to be withdrawn from the nonstatutory components of RSE - Working closely with colleagues in related curriculum areas to ensure the RSE and health education curriculum compliments, and does not duplicate, the content covered in national curriculum subjects. - Ensuring the curriculum is age-appropriate and of high-quality. - Reviewing changes to the RSE and health education curriculum and advising on their implementation. - Monitoring the learning and teaching of RSE and health education, providing support to staff where necessary. - Ensuring the continuity and progression between each year group. - Helping to develop colleagues' expertise in the subject by facilitating access to appropriate training - Ensuring teachers are provided with adequate resources to support teaching of the curriculum. - Ensuring the school meets its statutory requirements in relation to RSE and health education. - Leading staff meetings and ensuring all members of staff involved in the curriculum have received the appropriate training.
+- Responding appropriately to pupils whose parents wish them to be withdrawn from the non statutory components of RSE - Working closely with colleagues in related curriculum areas to ensure the RSE and health education curriculum compliments, and does not duplicate, the content covered in national curriculum subjects. - Ensuring the curriculum is age-appropriate and of high-quality. - Reviewing changes to the RSE and health education curriculum and advising on their implementation. - Monitoring the learning and teaching of RSE and health education, providing support to staff where necessary. - Ensuring the continuity and progression between each year group. - Helping to develop colleagues' expertise in the subject by facilitating access to appropriate training - Ensuring teachers are provided with adequate resources to support teaching of the curriculum. - Ensuring the school meets its statutory requirements in relation to RSE and health education. - Leading staff meetings and ensuring all members of staff involved in the curriculum have received the appropriate training.